Big Bang! Business Competition Prizes

 Local incubator Davis Roots is offering $10,000 of in-kind services to a winning team that plans to launch their business in Davis.
-Their donation consists of providing startup support, connections and workspace for a designated period of time.
+Their donation consists of providing startup support, connections and services for a designated period of time.
 This award is intended to promote and support innovation in the Davis area and across the region.

 Biomedical Innovation Award: $4,000